Meeting in the Middle is Not a Compromise

 The historic and ornate Murphy Theatre is a 750 seat venue available for meetings when not in use for theatrical productions.
 Another unique place is The Loft.
 It provides an intimate setting in a 9,000 square-foot ballroom that has two access doors to an elevated outdoor terrace, plus there are private meeting rooms.
 It is a favorite in historic downtown Wilmington for wedding ceremonies, receptions and rehearsal dinners, plus private and corporate parties, fundraising events, and more.
 Across the street is The General Denver Hotel known as the epitome of grace and service.
 Their private meeting space is perfect for groups who want to be treated extra special.
 And for history buffs, there’s no place to meet like the conference room at The Clinton County History Center.

-Not only is Wilmington and surrounding Clinton County ideal for meeting accommodations, it offers “An Open Invitation” to those desiring a destination that includes fantastic shopping, a relaxing pace, natural beauty, roads less traveled, behind the scene tours, great towns at a great value and one-of-a-kind special events.
+Not only is Wilmington and surrounding Clinton County ideal for meeting accommodations, but it also offers “An Open Invitation” to those desiring a destination that includes fantastic shopping, a relaxing pace, natural beauty, roads less traveled, behind the scene tours, great towns at a great value and one-of-a-kind special events.

 But what really sets Clinton County apart is their world-class hospitality.
-You’ll arrive as a visitor, but leave as a friend.
+You’ll arrive as a visitor but leave as a friend.

 While the three nearby, large metro areas are often an attractive destination point for travelers based on their ability to offer many attractions in a concentrated geographical area, what is often overlooked is an alternative destination.
 Clinton County is primarily a rural community slightly off the beaten path that has treasures of its own to offer.
 The ambiance of rural America is not a myth, it is as real as the people who reside there, who cherish old fashioned values, who are neighborly, and who know what it is to be hospitable.

 Those who travel rural America are looking for something special.
 They want to “experience” something.
 The sight of a sign advertising merchandise that is homegrown and homemade excites them.
 They know that heritage shapes a community and that if a community preserves its heritage, it has integrity.
 They find worth in historic relics, architecture, and art.
-They prefer not to fight the masses when they tour museums, shop for antiques, or decide to end their day with a quiet dinner.
+They prefer not to fight the masses when they tour museums, shop for antiques or decide to end their day with a quiet dinner.

-Clinton County and Wilmington are rich in history of bygone days with deep pride for their Quaker heritage.
+Clinton County and Wilmington are rich in the history of bygone days with deep pride for their Quaker heritage.
 It’s a place where unique shopping opportunities prevail, and local artisans display their wares.
-In Clinton County fresh produce can still be found at roadside stands.
+In Clinton County, fresh produce can still be found at roadside stands.
 Nature is a strong force there, and two area state parks provide every opportunity to enjoy nature at its best.
 Clinton County is also home to the nation’s only Banana Split Festival.
 Another favorite event is the Wilmington Art & Pottery Festival.
 Paying tribute to the areas’ deep agricultural roots is the Corn Festival, and for the holiday season, enjoy the thrilling Holidazzle Illuminated Parade & Festival.